Stay updated on your LDL levels with a reliable and user-friendly calculator.

 Home / Health Insurance / Calculators / Articles / LDL Calculator

-An LDL Calculator uses a histogram spread of a range of numbers to compare the values.
-A blood test is used to determine LDL.
+An LDL calculator is a tool that compares a person's LDL or HDL value with a large sample population to determine the LDL value.
+An LDL Calculator uses a histogram spread of a range of numbers to compare the values which is done through a blood test.
 Once you've assessed the value, the LDL calculator may compare it to the data collected from a large population.
+This calculator displays the proportion of people who fall within the specified range and the percentage of the population with LDL levels that are lower or higher than yours.

 You may use the LDL Calculator by inputting your LDL value; once entered, the analysis and graphical representation become available with just a click.
 The calculator's user interface has been designed to be user-friendly and simple to learn about.